 Being fertile or fertility is the ability to conceive or induce conception.
 On the other hand, infertility is the inability to conceive.
 In other words, infertility in a female is the inability to become pregnant up to 12 months of regular unprotected sexual intercourse.

 Mainly, there are two main types of infertility.
 The failure of a couple to have any children is termed primary infertility.
 However, couples who have already conceived and have produced a first child but are facing great difficulty in adding to their family are said to have secondary infertility, which is also called subfertility.

 Causes of Infertility

 Causes of infertility in women are called female factors.
 However, it is important to remember that infertility can arise from both male and female factors or maybe with a combination of both.
-Here is the list of few factors that are responsible for infertility in women.
+Here is a list of a few factors that are responsible for infertility in women.

 Problems with ovulation: Ovulation is the process in which a woman's body releases an egg from one of her ovaries.
 The main cause of female infertility has to do with ovulation.
-Up to a third of female infertility case are related to ovulation problems where the ovaries either do not release eggs at all or the eggs released are low in quality.
+Up to a third of female infertility cases are related to ovulation problems where the ovaries either do not release eggs at all of the eggs released are low in quality.

-Endometriosis: It a situation that occurs when tissue normally found in the lining of the uterus grows outside the uterus, usually in the abdomen or pelvis.
-It often affects the function of the ovaries, uterus and fallopian tubes.
+Endometriosis: It is a situation that occurs when tissue normally found in the lining of the uterus grows outside the uterus, usually in the abdomen or pelvis.
+It often affects the function of the ovaries, uterus, and fallopian tubes.

-Polycystic Ovary Syndrome (PCOS): It is a condition caused by disturbed hormones in the reproductive arrangement of females.
+Polycystic Ovary Syndrome (PCOS): It is a condition caused by disturbing hormones in the reproductive arrangement of females.
 It lessens the egg creation and along these lines decreases the possibility of getting pregnant.

 How to improve your chances of getting pregnant?